 Congregants can choose to receive communion at St. Gregorios’ in-person services.
-After hosting services only over livestream throughout the spring and summer, there is now some space in the church reserved for those who wish to worship in person.
+The church has been hosting services over livestream since the the spring, but also reserves some space in the church for those who wish to worship in person.

 Congregants must sign up ahead of time if they want to attend the in-person service and still have the option to participate over Zoom.
 Those attending in-person services are asked to keep their distance in the pews and wear a mask.